CMU-SAFARI/Load-Inspector/README.md

   * Histogram of dynamic loads based on:
     * Load data size
     * Load addressing mode: PC-relative (aka RIP-relative), stack-relative, register-relative
-  * Loads that always fetch the same data from the same memory address (aka stable loads as per [this paper]()), and their distribution based on :
+  * Loads that always fetch the same data from the same memory address (aka global-stable loads as per [this paper](https://arxiv.org/pdf/2406.18786)), and their distribution based on :
     * Data size
     * Addressing mode